Breakdown of smooth solutions to the M\"uller-Israel-Stewart equations of relativistic viscous fluids: Setting and statement of the results

 \subsection{Physical and mathematical significance of our results}

 We now we make a few comments about the physical and mathematical aspects of our results.

-From a physical perspective, an important question is whether Theorem \ref{T:Main_theorem_blowup_simpler} applies to physically realistic scenarios.
-Assumptions (A1), (A2), and (A5) in Assumption \ref{A:Assumptions_on_pressure_and_viscosity}, albeit by no means exhaustive, are again natural enough to include what one would expect in many physical systems. {In particular, the restriction (A1) allows for a very general pressure function, even allowing for \emph{negative} pressures.
-(A1) even allows violation of the \emph{dominant energy condition} for perfect fluids when the pressure is positive.
-We note that the \emph{dominant energy condition} for perfect fluids (see \cite[Section 9.2]{WaldBookGR1984}, \cite{HawkingEllisBook}) is thought to hold for all baryonic matter in in the present universe and that this condition takes the form $|p|\leq \Density$ for a perfect fluid energy-momentum tensor.
-Negative pressure models are sometimes considered for exotic matter, particularly in inflationary cosmology \cite{WeinbergCosmology}.}
+The conditions in Assumption \ref{A:Assumptions_on_pressure_and_viscosity} are natural enough to include what one would expect in many physical systems.
+In particular, the (A1) allows for a very general pressure function.
+(A1) holds for all regular matter subject to the \emph{dominant energy condition}.
+For perfect fluids with positive pressure, it even allows violation of the dominant energy condition.
+We note that the dominant energy condition for perfect fluids (see \cite[Section 9.2]{WaldBookGR1984}, \cite{HawkingEllisBook}) is thought to hold for all baryonic matter in in the present universe and that this condition takes the form $\vert p\vert \leq \Density$ for a perfect fluid energy-momentum tensor.
+In addition it allows also for matter with negative pressure, sometimes considered for exotic matter in inflationary cosmology \cite{WeinbergCosmology}.
+For a discussion of the remaining assumptions, see Remark \ref{remark2}.

-A more delicate question is whether assumptions (A3) and (A4) are expected to hold in realistic scenarios.
-This, naturally, requires understanding the functional form of $\zeta$ and $\tau_0$ in realistic applications.
-Explicit expressions for these quantities have been obtained in certain limits \cite{Denicol:2012cn,Finazzo:2014cna,Denicol:2014vaa}, and in these cases they do not match assumptions (A3) and (A4).
-Aside from such special cases, however, the general behavior of $\zeta$ and $\tau_0$ is not yet fully understood, see \cite{Harris:2020rus,Meyer:2011gj,Arnold:2006fz} for a discussion on the difficulties of precisely determining the form of transport coefficients in theories of relativistic viscous fluids.

-\emph{Nevertheless,} the importance of Theorem \ref{T:Main_theorem_blowup_simpler} is not so much its ready applicability to a physically realistic system.
-Rather, its relevance lies on being \emph{the very first result of its kind} for the M\"uller-Israel-Stewart equations.
-This, in particular, opens the door for further studies of breakdown of solutions for relativistic viscous fluids (we list some natural follow-up questions at the end of this Section).
+The importance of Theorem \ref{T:Main_theorem_blowup_simpler} lies in being \emph{the very first result of its kind} for any viscous relativistic fluid.
+This, in particular, opens the door for further studies of breakdown of solutions for viscous relativistic fluids (we list some natural follow-up questions at the end of this Section).
 Along the same lines, our goal is to obtain a first result that motivates further investigations on the breakdown of solutions of the M\"uller-Israel-Stewart equations while avoiding technicalities.
-This is the reason our definition of admissible solutions employs only inequalities in a strict form, as a more delicate analysis would be required otherwise.
+Thus, we tried to to provide the simplest proof we could and in the simplest possible setting.
+Generalizations to more complex situations are important but left for future work.